uyuni-project/terracumber/README.md

 Terraform must be configured as needed to run the terraform templates you are going to use.

-## Quickstart
+### Quickstart

 See [EXAMPLE.md](EXAMPLE.md) for a quick intro about the calls to `terracumber-cli`

 ## Advanced usage

 ### Create/adjust your .tf file

-You will need to create at least one `.tf` file to use it to launch your environment, as well as configuring everything else (such as what command to run for the testsuite).
+You will need to create at least one `.tf` file to use it to launch your environment, as well as configuring everything else (such as what command to run for the test suite).

 Keep in mind:

 1. There are some mandatory variables for the `.tf` file (see one of the [examples](examples/)
 2. You can add extra variables to your `.tf` file, so you can use it when creating the environment.
 Those variables will need to be exported before running `terracumber-cli` as `TF_VAR_`, as explained at the [terraform doc](https://learn.hashicorp.com/terraform/getting-started/variables.html#from-environment-variables).
 Our example adds SCC credentials to pass them to Uyuni/SUSE Manager, and GitHub credentials to use them to clone the GitHub cucumber repository **[1]**